directdrivewheels

 Plug it in, install Fanatec Control Panel on PC or just connect it to the PS5 directly, and it works.
 The first impression is the same as the CSL DD because under the skin it is the CSL DD: detail through the wheel, kerbs you can feel rib by rib, the moment a front tyre starts to slip showing up as load instead of as a rumble.
 For a Gran Turismo 7 driver moving up from a DualSense controller or a belt-drive Logitech, this is the single biggest perceptual upgrade in the hobby.

-The 8Nm peak is plenty for road-car GT racing on a desk and is the right ceiling for the price.
+The 8Nm peak is plenty for road-car GT racing and is the right ceiling for the price.
 Push it hard in a heavy formula or LMP car at full force feedback and the motor runs out of headroom in the heaviest peaks, the same way the CSL DD does.
 That ceiling is exactly why Fanatec sells the ClubSport DD 12 a tier above and it is exactly why you do not buy the GT DD Pro if you want serious endurance LMP authority.

 What to watch out for